-We are asking for EU 30,000 to cover costs related to the project coordination (EU 15,000), investigator meetings (EU 9,000) and website development (EU 6,000) over 2 years to assist with the completion of the pilot phase and initiate the next phase of INFORM by recruiting more centers, creating new tools and resources.
+We are asking for EU 30,000 to cover costs related to some of the data analyses of our pilot work (EU 10,000); knowledge translation activities including stakeholder engagement, aimed at implementing and advancing nutrition care in this population based on our results (EU 12,000) and project coordination costs (EU 8,000) to assist with the completion of the pilot phase and initiate the next phase of INFORM.
 Strategic approaches to ensure success and feasibility of the project include ongoing collaboration with international experts at ESPEN, Canadian Nutrition Society and Clinical Nutrition Week; modification of procedures based on evaluation of site barriers, feedback and preliminary data; and promotion of project and sharing of results at international conferences.